dalehenrich/RowanSample9V4/README.md

 			}
 		}
 	},
-	#comment : 'Package Group Example 1: define using only packages, including references to conditional packages.
-Start with master; create a collection of classes and packages to populate the following packageGroups: Projects, Loader, Rowan, Examples, Tests, and WorkGroups; where Loader will reference all packages directly, including a couple of platform specific packages; WorkGroups contains a developer defined set of packages that represent a personal working set and will contain at least one package that is not already in a group plus at least one package that IS already in a group.'
+	#comment : 'Package Group Example 2: define package groups using packages and components.
+Start with spec_0061, replace the loader package references in the group/Loader with a reference to the common/Loader component.'
 }

 RwTestProjectLibraryIndexCard {
-	#name : 'index_0061',
+	#name : 'index_0062',
-	#title : 'Package Group Example 1: define using only packages, including references to conditional packages.
-Start with master; create a collection of classes and packages to populate the following packageGroups: Projects, Loader, Rowan, Examples, Tests, and WorkGroups; where Loader will reference all packages directly, including a couple of platform specific packages; WorkGroups contains a developer defined set of packages that represent a personal working set and will contain at least one package that is not already in a group plus at least one package that IS already in a group.',
+	#title : 'Package Group Example 2: define package groups using packages and components.
+Start with spec_0061, replace the loader package references in the group/Loader with a reference to the common/Loader component.',
-	#specName : 'spec_0061',
+	#specName : 'spec_0062',
-	#index : 61,
+	#index : 62,
-	#derivedFrom : 'master',
+	#derivedFrom : 'spec_0061',
 	#comment : '',
 	#rowanIssues : [
 		573,